santi123123ar/thesis-microcredentials-mexico-massachusetts/README.md

 For reproducibility, all scripts begin with these processed datasets in the `data/` folder.
 The original data cleaning and preparation steps are not included in this repository.

 ---

+## Data

+This repository includes only the processed and cleaned CSV files required to reproduce the analysis.
+For access to raw data or original files, please contact the author directly.
+Alternatively, each dataset was obtained from publicly available sources as listed in the **Data Sources** section below.

 ## Data Sources